VSadov/VSadov.github.io/_posts/2016-11-30-ref-locals.md

 It could be observed that unrestricted _"any ref local can be bound or re-bound to any variable at any time"_ may lead to the following problems:

-**1. If you want to return a ref local, compiler must be able to validate that all possible bindings are "safe to return by ref"**
+**1. If you want to return a ref local, compiler must be able to validate that all possible bindings at that point are "safe to return by ref"**

-Here is an example of a ref local that is not safe to return due to ref assignment and nontrivial control flow.
+Here is an example of a ref local that is not safe to return due to ref assignments and nontrivial control flow.

 ```cs
 ref int RotateRefs()